-By transferring the CV of your pension entitlement you:
+By transferring out the CV of your pension entitlement you:

-- give up a lifetime pension from the PSPP that begins on your earliest unreduced retirement date. - may be responsible for investing your retirement funds to ensure you have enough money for your retirement. - give up medical, dental and basic life insurance coverage if you meet certain eligibility criteria.
+- may be responsible for investing your retirement funds to ensure you have enough money for your retirement. - give up any medical, dental, and basic life insurance coverage you may have been eligible for.
 For more details on eligibility and benefits coverage, visit OPB.ca. - give up survivor benefits that your eligible survivors would receive if you elect a deferred pension. - give up annual cost-of-living adjustments to your pension that you would receive with a deferred pension. - will be required to pay taxes on any amount of the CV you transfer that is above maximum transfer limits found in the ITA; tax-exempt amounts are locked-in until age 55.